 Barclaycard Rewards Mastercard

-Having the Barclaycard Rewards Mastercard as a runner up and not the all-out winner was a close call.
-It offers double cash back rewards on purchases for gas, groceries and utilities; and 1 point on all other purchases.
-There are no quarterly sign-ups to worry about, there’s no limit to the amount of cashback points you can earn, and they never expire.
+Having the Barclaycard Rewards Mastercard as a runner-up and not the all-out winner was a close call.
+It offers double cash back rewards on purchases for gas, groceries, and utilities; and 1 point on all other purchases.
+There are no quarterly sign-ups to worry about, there’s no limit to the cashback points you can earn, and they never expire.
 However, the minimum amount you can redeem is 1,000 cashback points, for $10.

 The card also includes complimentary access to your FICO credit score and cardholders can qualify for a credit line increase after five consecutive on-time payments.
 All of this with no annual fee.
 The only issues we have with this card are its high interest rate: 24.99%, and its 3% foreign transaction fee.